kivy/kivy/doc/sources/gettingstarted/installation.rst

 the dependencies into a directory named `kivy-dependencies`.
 This directory will be used by Kivy to build and install Kivy from source with SDL support.

-On macOS is still possible to build SDL2 with the Apple-provided OpenGL framework, but it is deprecated by Apple and we recommend using (default) ANGLE via Metal backend for OpenGL support.
+On macOS it is still possible to build SDL2 with the Apple-provided OpenGL framework, but it is deprecated by Apple and we recommend using (default) ANGLE via Metal backend for OpenGL support.

 To build SDL2 with Apple-provided OpenGL framework, you can run the script with the